1930 (21st August)

 1945 (8th May)

-Victory in Europe Day.
-Princess Margaret and her sister Elizabeth were allowed to leave the palace and join the victory celebrations incognito.
+Princess Margaret and her sister Elizabeth were allowed to leave the Palace and join the victory celebrations incognito.

 Princess Margaret accompanied her parents and sister on a tour of South Africa.
-The King’s equerry, Captain Peter Townsend also joined to tour.
+The King’s equerry, Captain Peter Townsend also joined the tour.

 1947 (10th July)